-- A9.1 Over the wicket / round the wicket If, as the bowler runs up between the wicket and the return crease, the wicket is on the same side as their bowling arm, the bowler is bowling over the wicket.
-If the return crease is on the same side as their bowling arm, the bowler is bowling round the wicket. - A9.2 Delivery swing is the motion of the bowler's arm during which the bowler would normally releases the ball for a delivery. - A9.3 Delivery stride is the stride during which the delivery swing is made, whether the ball is released or not.
+- A9.1 Over the wicket / round the wicket If, as the bowler runs up between the wicket and the return crease, the wicket is on the same side as his bowling arm, he is bowling over the wicket.
+If the return crease is on the same side as his bowling arm, he is bowling round the wicket. - A9.2 Delivery swing is the motion of the bowler's arm during which he normally releases the ball for a delivery. - A9.3 Delivery stride is the stride during which the delivery swing is made, whether the ball is released or not.
 It starts when the bowler's back foot lands for that stride and ends when the front foot lands in the same stride.
 The stride after the delivery stride is completed when the next foot lands, i.e. when the back foot of the delivery stride lands again.